 The European Public Health Association (EUPHA) is an umbrella organisation for public health associations in Europe.
 At the moment, EUPHA has 48 members from 38 countries and includes more than 10'000 public health experts in Europe.
-This network provides an opportunity to find out more about public health problems in Europe and how different national policies and practices deal with these problems.
+This network is a great tool to find out more about public health problems in Europe and different national policies and practices to deal with these problems.